Bright Green Corporation (BGXX) Shares Up Despite Recent Market Volatility

-The stock price of Bright Green Corporation (NASDAQ: BGXX) has surged by 13.14 when compared to previous closing price of 1.37, but the company has seen a 43.52% gain in its stock price over the last five trading sessions.
+Bright Green Corporation (NASDAQ: BGXX)’s stock price has soared by 6.34 in relation to previous closing price of 1.42.
+Nevertheless, the company has seen a gain of 24.79% in its stock price over the last five trading days.

 Is It Worth Investing in Bright Green Corporation (NASDAQ: BGXX) Right Now?